How to Recreate OST File in Microsoft Outlook 2010, 2013, 2016, or 2019?

 - Right-click on the OST file and choose ’Rename.’

 - Add .bak at the end of the OST file name.

 - Now open Outlook.
 Outlook will automatically rebuild OST file and start synchronizing the mail items from the mailbox on the server.

 Recreate OST File by Moving or Deleting the Inaccessible OST File

 You may also move the OST file (cut/paste) from the location to a different folder or permanently delete the OST to rebuild OST file.

 Before moving or deleting the OST file, close the MS Outlook.
 Otherwise, you may see errors.

 To Wrap Up

 Recreating an OST file is easier when you have an active mailbox profile on the server.
-All you need to do is move, delete, or rename the inaccessible OST file and restart the Outlook.
+All you need to do is move, delete, or rename the inaccessible OST file and restart Outlook.
 However, you may find missing emails or other mail items that did not synchronize with the mailbox on the server due to underlying issues with the OST file.
-Moreover, Outlook may fail to recreate the OST file due to other issues, such as deleted mailbox profiles from the server or connectivity issues.
+Moreover, Outlook may fail to recreate the OST file due to other problems, such as deleted mailbox profiles from the server or connectivity issues.